brenodega28/django-easy-channels/README.md

 Sometimes you want your consumers to talk with each other without sending data to the front end.

-For example, we can make a consumer A notify a consumer B that it needs to update its frontend information without this confidental data passing through consumer A.
+For example, we can make a consumer B notify a consumer A that it needs to update its frontend information without this confidental data passing through consumer B.

 ```python
 class ConsumerA(JSONConsumer):